Bubble Building

 Now, revisiting the idea of a “bubble” feels different.

 For many kids and adolescents today, life is a continuous stream of input.
 They wake up to their phones.
 They lie in bed scrolling.
-They go to schools where classrooms, hallways, and outdoor spaces are full of constant sights and sounds.
-Homes often have music playing, televisions running, dogs barking, neighbors moving about, lights flashing, screens changing, cars passing, and people constantly in motion.
+They go to schools where classrooms, Hallways and outdoor spaces are full of constant sights and sounds.
+Homes often have music, TVs, barking dogs, neighbors, flashing lights, changing screens, passing cars, and people in motion.
+We call this “background noise,” but it really occupies the foreground.
+Life is very stimulating right now.